gaining/ResetterHelper/README.md

 - Resetter only needs two files to be compatible with a distro, the first is a stock manifest file, the second is the stock userlist.
 ResetterHelper can be doesn't need to be installed and can be run on a new system to generate those files.
 - With the help of volunteers running this program on a stock debian based system and submitting their generated files, Resetter will be compatible with virtually any debian based os whether x86, amd64 or arm.
-- This is the app that will help resetter spread to other debian based distros.
+- This is the program that will help reseter spread to other debian based distros.

 # How to use